Perry Gruberis creating Copiosis

 A legal transition process accomplishing three things:

-- Define, then measure and only reward “beneficial human actions” creating a moral reward system.
+- Define, then measure and only reward “beneficial human actions” creating a moral reward system that creates real free markets.
 Moral being defined as “those human acts we want to see.”

-- Provide a governance model which makes 1 & 2 possible.
+- Provide a framework which makes 1 & 2 possible.
+We describe this framework here.

-Our life today is filled with things experts believed were impossible and ridiculous, but are commonplace or becoming so.
+Our life today is filled with things "experts" believed were impossible and ridiculous, but are commonplace or becoming so.
 So Copiosis is in good company.
 We’ve already shown very good early-stage evidence we can make Copiosis reality.
 This evidence has given hope to thousands of people around the world.
 Making Copiosis a global reality is simply a matter of continuing our work.
-That’s going to take more patrons helping keep our work going.
+That’s going to take more patrons funding what we do.
 That’s where you come in.

 No one will go for it